 - Nationally, only 31.1 percent of infants and toddlers ages 9 through 35 months received a developmental screening in the past year.
-The percentage who received a developmental screening ranged widely among states from a low of 16 percent in Florida to as many as 60 percent in Oregon. - At the time of this Yearbook, only five states include "at-risk" children as eligible for IDEA Part C services or report that they serve them
+The percentage who received a developmental screening ranged widely among states from a low of 16 percent in Florida to as many as 60 percent in Oregon. - At the time of this Yearbook, only two states include "at-risk" children as eligible for IDEA Part C services.